kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ### Logistics

-You should sign up for a team of 2-3 on Canvas no later than **Tuesday, October 4**.
+You should sign up for a team of 2-3 on Canvas no later than **Tuesday, September 26**.

 The four primary deliverables for the final project are

 - A written, reproducible report detailing your analysis
-- An RStudio Cloud project repository corresponding to your report
+- An RStudio project repository corresponding to your report
 - An oral presentation during finals week
 - Formal peer review on another team's project